 Treatment: There is no cure for cryptosporidium, healthy individuals and cats usually don’t require treatment and will make a full recovery on their own once their immune system has fought off the infection.
 Plenty of fluids should be consumed to replace those lost in the faeces.
 People who are immunocompromised may need to be given anti-retral therapy to help boost their immune systems.

 This fatal viral infection can infect almost all warm-blooded mammals.
 It affects the central nervous system of those it infects.
-Skunks and racoons are a major source of infection in the United States.
+Skunks and raccoons are a major source of infection in the United States.

 Transmission: The virus is shed in the saliva and is spread via the bite from an infected animal, injecting the virus into the skin in the process.
 The virus affects the brain by causing inflammation, which produces psychosis and aggression.
 So a usually docile cat will become aggressive once infected.

-Symptoms: There are three stages to rabies, prodomal, furious and dumb.
-Prodomal is the first stage and symptoms in cats may include low grade fever, restlessness, loss of appetite.
-In humans, symptoms include low grade fever, headache, loss of appetite, vomiting.
-The next stage, furious brings about signs of aggression, irritability, excitement, incoordination and convulsions in cats.
-People may become anxious and aggitated.
+Symptoms: There are three stages to rabies, prodromal, furious and dumb.
+Prodromal is the first stage and symptoms in cats may include low-grade fever, restlessness, loss of appetite.
+In humans, symptoms include low-grade fever, headache, loss of appetite, vomiting.
+The next stage, furious brings about signs of aggression, irritability, excitement, incoordination, and convulsions in cats.
+People may become anxious and agitated.
 The final stage, dumb causes paralysis, hypersalivation, paralysis and coma in both cats and humans.